mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 Flask and its dependencies were installed.
 It is good to keep requirements in separate file, to ensure all necessary packages can be installed automatically with a single command and to not pollute application directory.

 Currently we have enough to run basic flask application.
 To test our environment lets write "Hello Flask" tryout.
 It will use basic routing mechanism to show "Hello Flask!" on the page.
-First Create `md_analytics` folder and `app.py` file in it.
+First Create `md_analytics` package and `app.py` file in it.
 In the app Python file type:

 {% highlight python %}
+# app.py
+from flask import Flask
-from flask import Flask,
+from flask import Flask

 app = Flask(__name__)